Edmund LaCour

-Edmund Gerald LaCour, Jr. (born 1985) is an American lawyer who has served as a United States district judge of the United States District Court for the Northern District of Alabama since 2025.
-He served as the Solicitor General of Alabama from May 3, 2019 to October 2025.
+Edmund Gerald LaCour Jr. (born 1985) is an American lawyer who is serving as a United States district judge of the United States District Court for the Northern District of Alabama since 2025.
+He served as the Solicitor General of Alabama from May 3, 2019, to October 2025.
 LaCour was nominated for federal judgeship once previously, in that instance for a seat in the United States District Court for the Middle District of Alabama.

 Early life, education and career

 LaCour was born February 17, 1985, in Phoenix, Arizona.
 He received a Bachelor of Arts, summa cum laude, from Birmingham-Southern College, a Master of Arts from Trinity College Dublin, and a Juris Doctor from Yale Law School.
 After law school, LaCour served as a law clerk to Judge William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit.
 He then worked at Baker Botts and Bancroft PLLC.
 He later became a partner at Kirkland & Ellis, before being appointed Solicitor General of Alabama in May 2019.
 LaCour has argued cases before the Supreme Court of the United States, including Allen v.
 Milligan.